-2. Exceptions for Adult Participant Personal Care Assistants Working with a Minor Athlete

-This exception exists for Adult Participants who also assist an athlete with disabilities with activities of daily living and preparation for athletic participation.
+2. Exceptions for Adult Participant Personal Care Assistants Working with a Minor Athlete This exception exists for Adult Participants who also assist a parasport athlete with activities of daily living and preparation for athletic participation.

 This exception allows for one-on-one In-Program Contact between an Adult Participant and a Minor Athlete if the following requirements are met: